AnnotationPortal/DatathonandHackathon.github.io/README.md

 # Hello All Participants,

-We Welcome you to the Datathon & Hackathon Contest.
+Welcome to the Datathon & Hackathon Contest.

-Our team is looking forward to meeting you and help you in the competition.
+Our team is looking forward to meeting you and to help you in the competition.

 Please find more information here, https://isca.indiana.edu/publication-research/social-media-project/datathon-2023/index.html